 Pamela Samuelson is the Richard M. Sherman Distinguished Professor of Law and Information at the University of California, Berkeley.
 She is recognized as a pioneer in digital copyright law, intellectual property, cyberlaw and information policy.
 Since 1996, she has held a joint appointment at Berkeley Law School and UC Berkeley’s School of Information.
 Samuelson is a director of the internationally-renowned Berkeley Center for Law & Technology.
 She is co-founder and chair of the board of Authors Alliance, a nonprofit organization that promotes the public interest in access to knowledge.
-She also serves on the board of directors of the Electronic Frontier Foundation and the Electronic Privacy Information Center, as well as on the advisory boards for the Center for Democracy & Technology, Public Knowledge, and the Berkeley Center for New Media.
+She also serves on the board of directors of the Electronic Frontier Foundation, as well as on the advisory boards for the Electronic Privacy Information Center , the Center for Democracy & Technology, Public Knowledge, and the Berkeley Center for New Media.

 Samuelson began her legal career as an associate with Willkie Farr & Gallagher in New York.
 She began her career as a legal academic at the University of Pittsburgh School of Law, from which she visited at Columbia, Cornell, and Emory Law Schools.
 While on the Berkeley faculty, she has been a distinguished visiting professor at University of Toronto Law School as well as a visiting professor at the University of Melbourne and Harvard Law Schools.
 She was named an honorary professor at the University of Amsterdam in 2002.